-Learning -- and teaching -- grammar can be a bore.
+Learning and teaching grammar can become tedious fairly quickly.
 The endless worksheets of fill-in-the-blank sentences can put both students and teachers to sleep.
 When you teach adverbs, spice up your lessons to help your students remember what an adverb is and how to use it.
 Adverbs modify verbs, other adverbs and adjectives, which makes them easy to teach in fun ways.
-You can make them interesting with some active games.
+You can make them interesting with some fun adverb activities.

 Add to Sentences